 Junglegirl: The long introduction is full of wrong information.
 Maybe the journalist does not watch the show.
 There’s no season two in Italy.
 The gang is not being hunted by warden Pope.
 And Robin Tunney is obviously not Michael Scofield’s girlfriend…

-THE DOUBLE LIFE OF A GOOD GUY
+THE DOUBLE LIFE OF A GOOD GUYNo, there's no new info but my favorite bit:

 (D-La Repubblica, Saturday, Jan 13th, 2007)